Adam4lexander/Spoke/Docs/06_Memo.md

 Assuming `signalA` and `signalB` were both an `ISignal<int>`, that would mean that `memo` is an `ISignal<int>` too.

-> This shows how clean and expressive dynamic dependencies can be.

 You can create Memos with the `EffectBuilder` too:

 ```csharp